-Do not make this vegan diet mistakes.
+Do not make this vegan diet mistake.
 Let’s learn from Jordan.

-In no subject are the theories and opinions so multifaceted as in diet, nutrition and clean eating.
-Especially if they want to eat healthy, most people think of a diet with strict nutritional rules.
+In no subject are the theories and opinions so multifaceted as in diet, nutrition, and clean eating.
+Especially if they want to eat healthily, most people think of a diet with strict nutritional rules.
 These rules determine our eating behavior from the outside.
-Often, the needs of the body are disregarded, resulting often in a failing diet in the long term.
-However, many people are unaware that there is a completely different approach to healthy and clean eating .
+Often, the needs of the body are disregarded, often resulting in a failing diet in the long term.
+However, many people are unaware that there is a completely different approach to healthy and clean eating.
 Listen to your body.

-Choose the food according to your appetite and the feeling.
-Pay not onlyattention to taste and regulations, is also crucial that the food is good for the body.
+Choose the food according to your appetite and your feeling.
+Pay not only attention to taste and regulations, is also crucial that the food is good for the body.
 Do not believe in rigid diet rules, formulas and quantities.
-Eat what you feel likeand enough until are satisfied
+Eat what you feel like and enough until you are satisfied.

-She was an extreme vegan and now she had a eating disorder and did not like to acknowledge even to herself.
+She was an extreme vegan, and now she had an eating disorder and did not like to acknowledge it even to herself.

-Every thing has to be in moderation and listening to the body is essential to live a healthy life.
+Everything has to be in moderation, and listening to the body is essential to living a healthy life.

-Read her story below and avoid this vegan diet mistakes.
+Read her story below and avoid these vegan diet mistakes.

 Jordan Younger, who shared plant-based recipes as the popular blogger The Blonde Vegan, broke ranks with her 70,000 followers in June 2014 with a post entitled “Why I’m Transitioning Away from Veganism.”